Law Offices of Osas Iyamu, LLC.

 The 36-month extension is a temporary fix for a more significant problem.
 USCIS’s decision reflects that it cannot process Green Card renewals on time.
 However, rather than relying on such long extensions, the primary focus should be streamlining the adjudication process to ensure that Green Card holders receive updated cards without waiting years.

-If USCIS could process applications faster, a 36-month extension would be unnecessary.
-A more efficient system would eliminate applicants needing to depend on receipt notices as temporary proof of their status for extended periods.
-Instead, individuals could receive their renewed Green Cards in a reasonable timeframe, providing them with the security they need for employment, travel, and legal residency.
+If USCIS processed applications faster, a 36-month extension would be unnecessary.
+A more efficient system would eliminate the need for applicants to rely on receipt notices as temporary proof.
+Instead, individuals could receive their renewed Green Cards within a reasonable timeframe.
+This approach would offer greater security for employment, travel, and maintaining legal residency.

 Practical Implications for Green Card Holders